bsorrentino/bsorrentino/_draft/2023-10-17-validating-external-data-in-fullstack-app.md

 }
 ```

+As you can see [zod] allow us to build a runtime schema declaration (`z.object(..)`) and provides methods to validate it against external data coming from third party.

 ### Why TypeScript Alone Isn't Enough

 TypeScript is a powerful tool that offers static type checking, ensuring that variables conform to specific types.
 However, when it comes to validating the shape of external data, TypeScript might fall short.